vamsi190146/MY_ECOMMERCE/README.md

 # My E-Commerce Application

 This project is a full-fledged e-commerce application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
-It includes a range of features from user authentication to product management, shopping cart, and order processing.
+It includes a range of features from user authentication to product management, shopping cart, and order processing..

 ## Table of Contents